enockabere/Python-Katas/README.md

 [![codebeat badge](https://codebeat.co/badges/7bbb17b5-2cde-4108-aac0-eefcd439cf9f)](https://codebeat.co/projects/github-com-enockabere-python-katas-master)
 # Python Katas
 ## Description
 This repository is for generating solutions to different python problems.

-It uses codebeat that gathers the results of static code analysis into a single, real-time report that gives all project stakeholders the information required to identify code smells, security holes and improve code quality.
+It's linked to codebeat that gathers the results of static code analysis into a single, real-time report that gives all project stakeholders the information required to identify code smells, security holes and improve code quality.

 ##### By Enock Abere